Hunting Dog Breeds: 21 Best Dogs for Waterfowl, Upland Birds, Bears, and Small Game

 Hitch a pointer to a savvy handler, though, and the result is magic—especially in big country.
 A pointer doesn’t cover the ground—he scorches it.
 And when the dog strikes point—transformed from pure kinetic energy into quivering canine statuary—it’s hard not to shake your head in awe.

-About the only flaw in the pointer’s armor is in the breed’s ability to withstand cold.
+About the only flaw in the pointer’s armor is in this hunting dog breed’s ability to withstand cold.
 I’ve seen two dogs go down with hypothermia and they were both pointers, hunting late-season pheasants in single-digit temperatures.

 Other than that, it’s hard to find much to criticize.
 Don’t believe what you’ve heard about the breed’s being aloof, either.
 Given half a chance, a pointer makes the sweetest house dog you could ever want.
 It’ll enhance his performance afield, too.
 And it never hurts to remind a pointer that hunting birds is supposed to be a partnership, not a solo act. —T.D.

 The moment my springer gets a whiff of the rooster, he explodes.
 His eyes widen, as if they’re saying, You’re mine, pheasant, as he accelerates into a tangled cluster of brambles and Rosa multiflora.
 There’s nothing methodical about Freedom’s pursuit.
 He figures out the running rooster’s path and closes in lightning fast.
 Shrubs shake.
 Briers fly.
 I bet he’d break through drywall if he scented pheasants on the other side.
 Then comes the most dramatic moment: The 50-pound liver-and-white springer leaps from the brush as the rooster takes flight, cackling.
 It’s unlikely that this breed’s proclivity for airborne flushes puts more birds in the bag, but it’s sort of like a slam dunk—not worth extra points, but thrilling nonetheless.